nataliaperezleal/genome-evolution-design-system/components/clear-button.md

 - Do not use arrow keys for single buttons (reserve for button groups)
 - Button should be reachable via Tab without excessive tab stops **Screen Reader:**
-- Button announces its label text: "Clear button, button" or specific action: "Delete item, button"
+- Button announces its label text and action: "Clear button, button" or specific action: "Delete item, button"
 - Icon-only buttons must announce fully: "Go back, button" (via aria-label)
 - Type semantic should be conveyed if not obvious from text: "Delete item, button" (text itself indicates danger)
-- Disabled state announces: "Clear button, button, disabled"
+- Disabled state should announce: "Clear button, button, disabled"
 - Focused state should be indicated by focus ring and screen reader focus announcements **Contrast:**
 - Text and icon must have 4.5:1 contrast ratio against background